Chidieberetech/Azure-DevOps/PIPELINE-SETUP-GUIDE.md

 **Step 3: Repeat for Staging and Production**

-Copy the same process for staging and production environments, using their respective Key Vault names and subscription contexts.
+Copy the same process for integration and production environments, using their respective Key Vault names and subscription contexts.

 ## 7. Azure DevOps Variable Groups - Click by Click